belaudiobooks/website/README.md

 * DEBUG=True for dev env
 * SECRET_KEY=_any symbols for dev, don't change in prod_
 * ALLOWED_HOSTS=localhost for local
-* DATABASE - your Postgres DB values to connect to local DB

 ### Create Python virtual enviroment